 Why This Matters

 Prenatal development is one of the most heavily tested topics in developmental psychology because it illustrates foundational concepts you'll see throughout the course: critical periods, nature vs. nurture interactions, and biological maturation sequences.
-When the AP exam asks about teratogens, sensitive periods, or the origins of developmental disorders, it's drawing directly from your understanding of what happens before birth.
+When an exam asks about teratogens, sensitive periods, or the origins of developmental disorders, it's drawing directly from your understanding of what happens before birth.
 These nine months establish the template for how psychologists think about timing, vulnerability, and environmental influence across the entire lifespan.

 The Three Major Stages

 Prenatal development unfolds in a predictable sequence of three stages, each defined by what structures are forming and how vulnerable the organism is to disruption.
-Understanding these stages means understanding developmental timing.

 Germinal Stage (Conception to 2 Weeks)